dubreuia/python-inlay-hints-plugin/README.md

 Show inferred Python types as Inlay Hints using folds (while we wait for [Displaying inlay hints for inferred types](https://youtrack.jetbrains.com/issue/PY-45743)).

+## Features

+- Shows inferred type for any variable
+- Works on non-recursive generic collection types

 ## Usage

 Showing and hiding types is done using the default folding commands: